Docs

 Selectors

 Selectors provide a way to create derived states.
-They can be created with the same atom function.
+They can be created with the same atom | create function.
 There is one difference: selectors should have a get method that will run whenever any of the states they are subscribed to changes.

 Advantages